jharwell/sierra/docs/src/tutorials/project/main_config.rst

      # for all simulations.
      sim_metrics_leaf: 'metrics'

-     # The directory within each simulation's working directory which will
-     # contain the frames output by ARGoS during simulation, if frame grabbing
-     # is configured.
-This key is currently mandatory for all simulations, even
-     # if rendering/frame grabbing is not employed.
-     argos_frames_leaf: 'frames'

    # Configuration for SIERRA internals.
 This dictionary is mandatory
    # for all simulations.
    sierra:
      # Configuration for performance measures.
 This key-value pair is mandatory
      # for all simulations.
-The value is the location of the .yaml configuration
+The value is the location of the .yaml
-   # file for performance measures.
-It is a separate config file so that multiple
+     # configuration file for performance measures.
+It is a separate config
-   # scenarios within a single project which define performance measures in
+     # file so that multiple scenarios within a single project which define
-   # different ways can be easily accomodated.
+     # performance measures in  different ways can be easily accomodated.
      perf: 'perf-config.yaml'

 Summary Performance Measures Configuration File
 ===============================================